Ben Kweller: Radish (1993–1999)

 In 1993, Kweller became friends with a local musician, drummer John Kent, and formed the band Radish with bassist Ryan Green.
 The trio played locally in and around Greenville and recorded two independent releases, Hello (1994) and Dizzy (1995), with Martin Baird at Verge Music Works recording studio in Dallas, Texas.
 Around the time of the release of Dizzy, Green left Radish to focus his attention on school.
-Lorin Hamilton stood in for Green for a few months until Bryan Bradford, also known as Bryan Blur, joined on for most of the band's career.
+Lauren Hamilton stood in for Green for a few months until Bryan Bradford, also known as Bryan Blur, joined on for most of the band's career.

-Kweller sent a copy of Dizzy to guitarist Nils Lofgren who grew up with Kweller's father in Maryland.
-Lofgren was impressed with Radish and recommended them to Roger Greenawalt who was producing Lofgren's album Damaged Goods at the time.
-Greenawalt took Radish to a studio to record a demo tape which was subsequently sent to record labels nationwide.
+Kweller sent a copy of Dizzy to guitarist Nils Lofgren, who grew up with Kweller's father in Maryland.
+Lofgren was impressed with Radish and recommended them to Roger Greenawalt, who was producing Lofgren's album Damaged Goods at the time.
+Greenawalt took Radish to a studio to record a demo tape, which was subsequently sent to record labels nationwide.
 After an unexpected bidding war for Dizzy, Radish signed to Mercury Records to release the full-length Restraining Bolt.

 Radish made appearances on The Weird Al Show, Late Night with Conan O'Brien and Late Show with David Letterman, but despite a much-hyped signing, the band failed to strike success.
-Radish earned a cult following in the United Kingdom with its top-40 hit "Little Pink Stars".
+Radish earned a cult following in the United Kingdom with its top-40 hit "Little Pink Stars."
 The band went on multiple European tours, including opening slots for Faith No More and Main Stage at Reading Festival in 1997.
 Radish released two singles.

 In 1998, Radish became a quartet; it featured Joe Butcher of the Polyphonic Spree and UFOFU on lead guitar and Debbie Williams on bass.
 Radish went to Muscle Shoals Studio in Alabama to record the follow-up to Restraining Bolt, provisionally titled Discount Fireworks.
 The band recorded with producer Bryce Goggin (Pavement, The Lemonheads).
 While mastering Discount Fireworks in New York City, Kweller and Kent met bassist Josh Lattanzi, who would become Radish's fifth and final bass player.
-As a result of PolyGram's merger with Universal Music Group, the 18-song album was never released and Radish secured a release from their contract with Mercury Records.
+As a result of PolyGram's merger with Universal Music Group, the 18-song album was never released, and Radish secured a release from their contract with Mercury Records.